New Feature — Care Loop Messaging

 Enable

-Toggle messaging for each patient in the pro portal.
-You control who can message you.
+Enable Care Loop messaging for the patient in the pro portal.
+You control who can message your team.

 2